Article 0. PREAMBLE

 The Speaker Seeker arranges for a speaker at each monthly BASK, Inc. General Meeting based on membership input and interesting and appropriate topics.
 The Speaker Seeker communicates confirmed speakers to the President, who shall ensure members are notified about upcoming speakers.

 The Librarian shall be responsible for the maintenance of the Mary Verdon Memorial Library, shall circulate library items to the BASK, Inc. membership, and encourage the growth of the library.
-Other such forms and literature developed by BASK, Inc. shall be collected and maintained as part of the permanent archive of BASK, Inc. by the Librarian.

 5.2 Committee Chairs